Solitary or gregarious in mossy lawns, on moss-covered

 of the lamellae, and even then not in all specimens.
 The

-stipe may show a violaceous hue at the apex, although not very often.
-Another striking character are the wide hyphae of the pileipellis.
+stipe may show a violaceous hue at the apex, especially in young stages, although not very often.
+Another striking character is the wide hyphae of the pileipellis.

 In Sect.
 Filipedes there are some